batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 ## Stretch Goals

+1. Minimal SEO to support searches like "what is helidon" and "how do I try helidon" etc. that resolve to the landing page.
 1. Provide wizard pathways tailored for users with different backgrounds, e.g. Spring Boot, Java EE, Helidon expert, etc.